Macular Degeneration (AMD)

 MACULAR DEGENERATION is a disease characterized by loss of central vision from deterioration of the central retina (macula), which usually starts after the age of 65.
 The exact cause is not known.
 However, genetics, UV exposure, and tobacco are known risk factors.
 It is the leading cause of vision loss among patients 65 and older.

 Patients may develop drusen, small, yellow flecks in the macula.
 These patients may experience blurred vision if the drusen degenerate further and turn into macular degeneration.
 This blurred vision is due to retinal cell atrophy and is termed dry macular degeneration.
 New blood vessels may grow underneath the retina, which can bleed and scar.
 This is called wet macular degeneration.

-Dr. Streiff performing a retinal exam
+The doctor performing a dilated retinal exam

 Retinal Photography / Optos and Optical Coherence Tomography OCT are needed to properly diagnose and monitor for macular degeneration.
 We have all three at Skowron Eyecare.
 Retinal Photography / Optos will allow us to monitor and document any changes that present themselves on the surface.
 The OCT actually splits the eye into its layers and gives a cross-section view of the macula, enabling us to see changes very early that is occurring beneath the surface of the eye.
 It is imperative that these changes be detected and treated early for the preservation of the vision.

 TWO TYPE'S OF MACULAR DEGENERATION (AMD)